 Did you know that the Colorado Energy Office offers free training on the latest energy codes?
 By adopting a more recent energy code, there are many more resources to train building code officials that are often at no expense to your jurisdiction.
 It's also important to note that the U.S. Department of Energy only supports the most recent energy code editions in the REScheckTM and COMcheckTM software that is used for determining compliance.

-CEO-sponsored recorded webinar IECC trainings are available at these two locations:
+CEO-sponsored recorded webinar IECC trainings are available at the following locations:

 2019-2020 Webinars (accessed through Google Drive)